yassine-rd/yassine-rd/README.md

 </div>

 <pre>
-💻 AI engineering graduate with a focus on computer vision.
+💻 I’m a software engineering graduate with a focus on AI.
-🧬 Worked on topics such as artificial intelligence, software engineering, computer vision and UX design.
+🔭 Worked on topics such as artificial intelligence, computer vision and UX design.
-🔭 I have a keen interest in data science and human-computer interactions.
+🧬 I have a keen interest in biotechnology and human-computer interactions.
-🌱 Learning about MLOps and advanced computer vision stuff.
+🤖 Learning about MLOps and multi-agent systems.
 📬 How to reach me: <a href="mailto:yassine.rodani@gmail.com">yassine.rodani@gmail.com</a>
 </pre>
 ---